Veams/rx-store/README.md

 Redux has some great benefits and advantages: small, simple and it has a huge community and eco system.
 That's why we are using it as core foundation.

-But: It follows the pattern of Observables, without having the power of RxJS Observables.
-Try to use it out of the React ecosystem and you will discover some major issues like handling filtering of values and comparing previous and next incoming changes.
+**But:** It follows the pattern of Observables, without having the power of RxJS Observables.

+Try to use it out of the React ecosystem and you will discover that you have to add a lot of work to handling filtering of values and comparing previous and next incoming changes.

 -------------------